 Samoyeds are prone to a long list of serious eye problems including progressive retinal atrophy.

 Do you have a hypoallergenic best friend?
-Tell us in the comments below!
+Tell us on the Wide Open Pets Facebook page!